How to Expunge a Criminal Record in DC | Ervin Kibria Law

 The quickest way to have an arrest record sealed in Washington, D.C. is to file a motion to seal on the grounds of actual innocence.
 D.C.
 Code § 16-802.
 In order to prevail under this type of motion, the person filing the motion must convince the judge either that the offense for which the person was arrested did not occur or that the offense did occur but that it was someone else who committed it.
 In the case of simple assault or theft, for example, the person submitting the motion might include an affidavit of the alleged victim confirming that the crime never occurred.

-The standard of review used by a judge in considering the motion is a preponderance of the evidence (i.e., more likely than not) if filed within 4 years of the date the prosecution was terminated.
-If the motion is filed beyond 4 years of this date, the evidence must be clear and convincing; that is, evidence that is highly probable or reasonably certain.
+The standard of review a judge uses in considering the motion is a preponderance of the evidence (i.e., more likely than not) if filed within four years of the date the prosecution was terminated.
+If the motion is filed beyond 4 years of this date, the evidence must be clear and convincing; that is, highly probable or reasonably certain evidence.

 The effect of a judge granting this motion is to “restore” the person who filed the motion to the “status he or she occupied before being arrested or charged.”
-Thus, if the person seeking the motion is ever asked by anyone for any purpose whether or not he/she has ever been arrested or charged with a crime, the person can honestly and legally say “NO.” D.C.
+Thus, if anyone ever asks the person seeking the motion for any purpose whether or not he/she has ever been arrested or charged with a crime, the person can honestly and legally say “NO.” D.C.
 Code § 16-802.

 Sealing An Arrest Record When Actual Innocence Cannot Be Asserted

-For those who are not able to assert actual innocence when seeking a motion to seal or expunge a record, the second way to have an arrest record sealed is to wait a period of time (2 years for “eligible misdemeanors,” 3 years for ineligible misdemeanors that were never papered, and 4 years for every other offense) before filing the motion.
+For those who are not able to assert actual innocence when seeking how to expunge a criminal record in DC, the second way to have an arrest record sealed is to wait a period of time (2 years for “eligible misdemeanors,” 3 years for ineligible misdemeanors that were never papered, and four years for every other offense) before filing the motion.
 Any open cases or any convictions after the arrest for which relief is sought will, however, render a person ineligible for such relief.

 Ineligible Misdemeanors